plone/training/docs/voltohandson/starttheming.md

 @largeMonitorBreakpoint: 1330px;
 @emSize: 16px;
 ```
-These Two Variables change the Width of the Default Container.
+These two variables change the width of the default container.
 Add them as well.

 ```{tip}